 Week 4: 70 to 75 degrees

-On the first day of arrival, you can add electrolytes to the water which are not very expensive.
-However, a few teaspoons of sugar added to slightly warm gallon waterer will do just as well.
+On the day of arrival (if you order from a hatchery) you should add electrolytes to the water which are not very expensive.
+If you don’t have electrolytes on hand a few teaspoons of sugar added to slightly warm water will do just as well.

 Most hatcheries will send a few extra birds to help make up for the losses.

-Something to check into before you buy chicks if you live in town is to make sure you are able to have chickens.
-You might be surprised how many major cities allow for people to raise chicken most do not, however, allow for a rooster.
+Side Note: Something to check into before you buy chicks if you live in town is to make sure you are able to keep chickens.
+You might be surprised how many major cities allow people to raise chicken.
+Most do not, however, allow for a rooster.